joericearchitect/site-joe-rice-architect/wiki/blog/trenches-working-with-new-swarm-mode.md

    - Infrastructure as Code
    - Automated and repeatable

+2. Use Ansible to provision the Docker Swarm Instances created by Terraform.
+   - Creates a Docker Swarm, then adds all manager and worker node instances to the swarm.
+   - Ansible provisioning executed from Terraform.

-2. Use Docker Swarm mode for container scheduling and cluster management
+3. Use Docker Swarm mode for container scheduling and cluster management
    - All app components, persistence, and infrastructure run as Docker micro-service containers

-3. Use Jenkins Pipeline and Blue Ocean plugins for CI / CD
+4. Use Jenkins Pipeline and Blue Ocean plugins for CI / CD
    - Pushbutton plans to:
      + Build out "latest" and "production" environments (using terraform scripts)
      + Spin up ad-hoc dynamic environments (using terraform scripts)